-After two and a half-hour drive east from San Diego, I came upon a picturesque oasis of palm trees in the dry Imperial Valley.
+After two and a half-hour drive east of San Diego, I came upon a picturesque oasis of palm trees in the dry Imperial Valley.

 The water that was gushing there unbeknownst to people was a warm spring.

-Today Salvation Mountain is one of the famous tourist spots all over the world.
+Today Salvation Mountain is one of the most famous tourist spots all over the world.

-It is said that Leonard Knight (died in 2014) spent 30 years living in this strange truck and created it all by himself.
+It is said that Leonard Knight (who died in 2014) spent 30 years living in this strange truck and created it all by himself.